cc-Mehdi/SSMS-Guide/README.md

 Data Cleanup: Remove unnecessary data, old records, and temporary data to free up storage space and improve query performance.

+Maintenance and monitoring are essential tasks in SQL Server Management Studio (SSMS) to ensure the optimal performance and stability of your SQL Server instances.
+Here's a brief overview of maintenance and monitoring tasks you can perform in SSMS:

+Maintenance:

+Backup and Restore: Schedule regular backups of your databases to ensure data recovery in case of failures.
+You can create backup plans, schedule backups, and perform restores using SSMS.

+Index Maintenance: Regularly analyze and rebuild/reorganize indexes to optimize query performance.
+The "Indexing and Statistics" option in SSMS provides tools for managing indexes.

+Update Statistics: Keep statistics up-to-date to help the query optimizer make efficient execution plans.
+You can manually update statistics or set up automated jobs for this task.

+Data Cleanup: Remove unnecessary data, old records, and temporary data to free up storage space and improve query performance.

+Monitoring:

+Activity Monitor: Use the built-in Activity Monitor in SSMS to view real-time information about current activity on your SQL Server instance.
+You can see active processes, resource usage, and locking information.

+SQL Server Profiler: Capture and analyze SQL Server events, queries, and performance metrics using SQL Server Profiler.
+This tool helps you identify performance bottlenecks and troubleshoot issues.

+Dynamic Management Views (DMVs): These views provide insights into SQL Server's internal performance metrics and behavior.
+You can query DMVs to gather information about query execution, resource usage, and more.

+Query Performance Tuning: Use tools like Query Store to monitor query performance over time.
+Identify poorly performing queries and analyze query plans to optimize them.

+Alerts and Notifications: Set up alerts to be notified about specific events or conditions, such as low disk space, high CPU usage, or blocked processes.

+Resource Utilization: Monitor CPU, memory, disk, and network usage to ensure your server has enough resources to handle the workload.

+Error Logs: Regularly review SQL Server error logs to identify and address any issues or errors.

 ## Integration with Source Control
 ## Extensions and Customization
 ## Tips and Tricks